-If flavored products yield no greater benefit than unflavored products in helping smokers stop smoking, but have the serious added harm of enticing children to begin using ENDS, then there can be no net public health benefit from authorizing flavored products.
+If flavored products yield no greater benefit than tobacco-flavored products in helping smokers stop smoking, but have the serious added harm of enticing children to begin using e-cigarettes, then there can be no net public health benefit from authorizing flavored products.
 Rather, the increased youth initiation from flavored products would be a clear public health detriment.
-Not only does Section 910 give FDA the authority to engage in such a risk-benefit assessment of flavored vs. tobaccoflavored products, that assessment is required by Section 910 because it is at the core of the public health standard.
+Not only does Section 910 give

-21 Amici do not read the MDO or TPL Review as concluding that tobacco-flavored ENDS help smokers stop smoking; rather these documents reflect the conclusion that a higher level of evidence of such a benefit is necessary for flavored products, given their intense appeal to youth.
+25 Amici do not read the MDO or TPL Review as concluding that tobacco-flavored e-cigarettes help smokers stop smoking; rather, these documents reflect the conclusion that a higher level of evidence of such a benefit is necessary for flavored products, given their intense appeal to youth.